 Ross was a highlight for NSW in their 1959 campaign where he was selected to play for the senior team which competed in the Australian Championships.
 His talent was enough to put him in a competition with the best of the best in this country.

-In 1960 he had the privilege of traveling to Bologna, Italy, to compete with some of the best players on this planet.
+In 1960 he had the privilege of travelling to Bologna, Italy, to compete with some of the best players on this planet.
 Representing Australia in the pre-Olympic qualifying tournament has a nice ring to it, but unfortunately, the team fell short, just missing out on qualification for the Rome Olympics.

 Ross felt the hardships of playing for Australia and returned to a more familiar surrounding representing the NSW Open Men.
 He did that from 1959-1962 and returned for his final season in 1964.
 He called time on a spectacular career in 1966.